 Jacky Habib is a Canadian journalist, based between Toronto and Nairobi.
 She has contributed to CBC, The Toronto Star, The National Post and others.
 Her work focuses on humanitarian issues, social justice, and women’s rights.
 She’s reported from a dozen countries on issues including the famine in Ethiopia, refugee policy in Uganda, and the state of emergency with regard to sexual violence in Sierra Leone.

-Jacky recently joined Informed Opinions as a facilitator, and her workshop “How to Position Yourself as a Source” received overwhelmingly positive responses from attendees.
+Jacky recently joined Informed Opinions as a facilitator, and her workshop “Insider Strategies for Becoming a Go-to Media Source” received overwhelmingly positive responses from attendees.
 We’ve put together a quick Q&A so you can get to know her…

 Why did you become a journalist?

 I have always seen a link between journalism and social impact.
 When I was younger, I often read stories about various social justice issues happening around the world and I felt so strongly that things should be different and we should all be working to change that.

 So, naturally when it came time for me to decide what I wanted to do with my career, being a journalist was one of the first things that came to mind, because it always seemed like a way to make an impact, and that has really been my driving force.

 Over the last decade, I have been privileged to report in many countries, and I’ve focussed my reporting on social justice, global development, and women’s rights.
 It’s been a beautiful way to meet remarkable people who are fighting for justice, and of course, people who are impacted by various justice issues who are open to sharing their stories with me.
 And that’s really what keeps me going, even with the challenges that I may encounter.